 David understood that he would “awake” (Psa.
 17:15).
 Stephen understood that at death he “fell asleep.”
 Job understood that he would be “changed” (Job 14:14).
 Paul understood that Christians will be “changed”—that they will awaken from “sleep”—at the time of their resurrection (I Cor.
 15:51).
 At this time, deceased servants of God will literally awaken from death!

 God’s character will have already been perfected in those He “quickens” at the resurrection.
 At this time, they will no longer be able to sin: “Whosoever is born of God does not commit sin; for His seed remains in him: and he cannot sin, because he is born of God” (I John 3:9).

-But God’s Plan will not end with just those included in the First Resurrection.
-God intends to give all human beings an opportunity to receive His Spirit, build His character—to be finished and come to completion!
+But God’s Plan will not end here.
+Under His Kingdom, he intends to give all human beings an opportunity to receive His Spirit, build His character—to be finished and come to completion!

 The spirit in man neither changes nor resurrects the person.
 This comes from God’s Spirit first working in the mind.
 At the resurrection, the spirit in man will unite with the Holy Spirit.
 We will be exactly the same, except made of spirit and therefore will no longer have human nature or the pulls of the flesh.

 Think of the spirit in man in this way: It is like a cassette tape of everything we have ever learned or done—and it is the very mold of the mind for our coming spirit body, containing the memory, character and experiences of each human being.
 In a sense, like any cassette, it can be “played back.”
 Yet, it cannot have or give life, or function by itself, because it must be connected to a physical brain—or a spirit mind at the resurrection.

 Like one working with a computer, the spirit in man works with the brain to form the amazing human mind!